-April European car sales see worst drop since records kept
+April European car sales see worst drop since records began

 Carmakers across the continent sold just 270,682 vehicles last month, compared with 1.14 million a year earlier, the ‘’strongest monthly drop in car demand since records began,’’ ACEA said.

-Southern Europe was the hardest hit with new car registrations down by 97.6% in Italy and 96.5 percent in Spain — as both countries struggled with some of the highest levels of coronavirus infection in Europe.
-France saw an 89% contraction while Germany suffered a more mild 61% drop.
+Southern Europe was the hardest hit with new car registrations down 97.6% in Italy and 96.5% in Spain — as both countries struggled with some of the highest levels of coronavirus infection in Europe.
+France saw an 89% contraction while Germany suffered a 61% drop.

-Sales for the first four months of the year were down 39%.
+European car sales for the first four months of the year were down 39%.

 Like March’s 55% drop, the decline was far worse even than during the 2008-9 global financial crisis, which triggered a six-year slump in car purchases.
 The steepest losses during that financial crisis occurred in January 2009, when sales fell 27%.